maxkapur/mulberry/README.md

 # Mulberry

 … is a college application strategist.
+The user interface is at [maxkapur.com/mulberry/](https://maxkapur.com/mulberry/).

 You input estimates of your admissions chances at each school and the amount of utility you associate with going there,